openbmc/bmcweb/DEVELOPING.md

 .clang-tidy file in the root of bmcweb, and are expected to be passing.
 [openbmc-build-scripts](https://github.com/openbmc/openbmc-build-scripts/blob/master/run-unit-test-docker.sh)
 implements clang-tidy checks and is the recommended way to run these checks

+### Logging Levels

+Five bmcweb logging levels are supported, from least to most severity:

+- debug
+- info
+- warning
+- error
+- critical

+And their use cases:

+- critical: Something went badly wrong; we're no longer able to serve traffic.
+"critical" should be used when bmcweb encountered an event or entered a state that caused crucial function to stop working or when bmcweb threw an exception.
+- error: Something went wrong, and we weren't able to give the expected response because of it.
+Service is still operational. "error" should be used for unexpected conditions that prevented bmcweb from fulfilling the request. "error" should be used for 5xx errors.
+- warning: Something seems odd.
+It might be the client or the server. "warning" should be used for 4xx errors.
+- info: Information for the golden path debugging.
+- debug: Information that's overly verbose, and only required in debug, but rarely useful.

+Following these logging guidelines means different logging levels can be enabled for different use cases.

+Enabling bmcweb logging can be found [here](README.md#debug-logging).